Sempre-Vivas

 Climate And Weather

 Sempre-Vivas experiences a tropical highland climate with a warm wet season from October to March and a cool dry season from April to September.
-Annual rainfall averages between 1,200 and 1,600 millimeters, concentrated in the wet season.
-Temperatures are moderated by altitude, with maximum temperatures rarely exceeding 28 degrees Celsius and minimum temperatures falling to near zero on the coldest winter nights.
+Annual rainfall averages approximately 1,200 millimeters, with temperatures ranging from around 5°C on the coldest winter nights to a maximum of about 32°C. [1] Park elevations range from 650 to 1,525 metres above sea level.
 Frost is possible on the highest areas during the dry winter months.
 Fog is frequent during the wet season, particularly in the morning, and provides additional moisture to campos rupestres vegetation through fog drip.
 The dry season brings clear skies and cold nights, with fire risk increasing as vegetation dries out.
 Lightning storms are common in the wet season and are a natural ignition source for fires that shape the vegetation mosaic.
 The park is part of a critical watershed area where rainfall feeds into major river systems including tributaries of the São Francisco.

 Human History